Previous Minutes (PDF Format)

 Call to Order, Confirmation of a Quorum:

-Rusty called the meeting to order at 10:05 am, and confirmed the presence of a quorum.
-There four Board Members present, one Board position is vacant.
-Rusty introduced himself and the rest of the Board Members.
+Mark called the meeting to order at 10:00 am, and confirmed the presence of a quorum.

 Call to the Public: